Fourth Trimester – What to expect 3 months after birth

 As soon as you become a parent, you may be given an overwhelming amount of advice regarding your newborn’s sleep.
 People mean well and want to be helpful, but when you’re getting a lot of this advice, you may feel your parenting skills are being judged according to your baby’s ability to sleep through the night – or not!

 These supposedly ‘helpful’ tips often fail to take into account that sleep is a developmental process.
-Sleep needs will change throughout a baby’s development, and in fact, throughout their entire life.
-Notions of how much a baby should be sleeping create unrealistic expectations for parents, causing unnecessary anxiety and needless worrying.
+Your baby’s sleep needs will change throughout their development, and in fact, throughout their entire life.
+Notions of how much should a baby sleep create unrealistic expectations for parents, causing unnecessary anxiety and needless worrying.

+The first few weeks after birth can be exhausting.
 You have to satisfy your newborn’s every need, even if you’re sleep-deprived and still recovering from the demands of pregnancy and labour yourself.
 Unlike other animals, your baby cannot walk and relies on you totally for care, attention and love.
-She has only basic instincts and reflexes to help her control her behaviour and movement.
+They have only basic instincts and reflexes to help them control their behaviour and movement.

 In the early days, you may get a lot of conflicting advice about crying, breastfeeding, sleep arrangements and basic baby care, all of which can be overwhelming and mentally exhausting.
 As a new mother, you will do all you can to be the best mother possible, so if others are critical you may feel yourself becoming tense, nervous or unsure of yourself.
 You may lose more sleep mulling over problems or endlessly searching for ‘solutions’ online and in baby books.

 You’ll also be hyper-alert to your baby’s needs.
-You might find yourself jumping awake every time she makes a little noise, checking her breathing every few minutes, or readying yourself for the next feed even before she wakes.
+You might find yourself jumping awake every time they makes a little noise, checking their breathing every few minutes, or readying yourself for the next feed even before your newborn wakes up.
 Getting proper rest can be really difficult.

 Two things will make life easier: connecting with your baby as fully as possible (see points 2 and 3 below) and accepting help from close friends and family (or paid help, if that’s an option for you).
 Take full advantage when others ask to help to make your life easier, whether that’s making a cup of tea, buying groceries or collecting older siblings from nursery or school.
 It means you can give your full attention to looking after your baby and looking after yourself too.